The original transcript of the dialogue between Me (M) and the Enlightened One (E)

 It is indeed.

-If work is messing up your relationships, don’t hesitate to find a different work.
+If work is messing up your relationships, don’t hesitate to find different work.

 Don’t complicate things by being obdurate.

-Once you are willing to venture outside the shadow of insecurities, there will be an instant realisation on your part that it’s only “work” if you don’t like it.
+Once you are willing to venture outside the shadow of insecurities, there will be an instant realization on your part that it’s only “work” if you don’t like it.

 If you love doing what you do, it doesn’t feel like work.

-Because you can’t survive on the diet of instant noodles.
-You can try it yourself.
+Because you can’t survive on a diet of instant noodles, you can try it yourself.

-What you definitely don’t need is work life balance, because if you do, you might need to make some drastic changes with either one of them.
+You definitely don’t need work-life balance because you might need to make some drastic changes with either one of them if you do.

 Maybe you don’t like your job because society never tires you by telling that it’s cool to hate what you do from Monday to Friday.